 As part of our family therapy, we offer Modified Interaction Guidance (MIG) which involved videotaping.
 Your consent will be obtained before engaging in this process.
 It will also be explained to you and only offered if the therapist feels it may be meaningful for your family.

 Modified Interaction Guidance is a strengths based Attachment Intervention that focuses on improving the relationship between caregiver and child.

 MIG involves 8 to 10 sessions where parents observe themselves interacting with their child on video, and with the support and guidance of the therapist, highlight points where the interactions are positive and ‘working’ and discuss some of the interactions where the parent missed cues or was unable to calm and comfort the child.
 We have found this intervention to be very effective with all of our client groups, including those that have limited capacity for insight or have cognitive disabilities, including parents diagnosed with Fetal Alcohol Spectrum Disorder, etc.

-Aulneau Renewal Centre has Social Workers, Occupational Therapists, Marriage and Family Therapists, and Counsellors.
+Aulneau Renewal Centre has Social Workers, Marriage and Family Therapists, and Counsellors.

 The agency has music therapists, play therapists, drama therapists and art therapists.
 Therapy is done in innovative ways rather than the talk therapy.
 We also offer cooking therapy and garden therapy.
 Let’s just say we make sure our children are having fun as we do some therapy work with them!